yangh567/level4-project/timelog.md

 ## 31 March 2020 Wednesday
 * *1 hour* working on dissertation evaluation part
-* *find a bug and debugged it( the frequency of driver gene in cancer is corrected)
+* *find a bug and debugged it( the frequency of driver gene in cancer is corrected)(CNN-implement,Simple-CNN-implement,statistics)
 * *1 minute* writing timelog

 ## 1 April 2020 Thursday
 * *1 hour* working on dissertation evaluation part
-* *1 hour* rerun the result to test the program
+* *1 hour* rerun the result to test the program(CNN-implement,Simple-CNN-implement)
 * *1 minute* writing timelog

 ## 2 April 2020 Friday